As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Flint | Fall River County, Flint Rock Creek |

-In the gravels of Spearfish Canyon, you can also find geodes, or you can go to Whitewood Creek, and search for geodes in the gravels north of Whitewood.
+In the gravels of Spearfish Canyon, you can also find geodes, or you can go to Whitewood Creek and search for geodes in the gravels north of Whitewood.
 Usually, the geodes found in South Dakota are filled with either amethyst or chalcedony.

-In Oelrichs, just 18 miles east, you can also find regular agates.
-The area gravels, pits, in Sioux Falls, are also abundant in agates.
-In Oglala, the area north-west to Smithwick, or in Red Shirt, in the Cheyenne River gravels, regular agates are also found.
+You can also find regular agates in Oelrichs, just 18 miles east.
+The area gravels and pits in Sioux Falls are also abundant in agates.
+Regular agates are also found in Oglala, the area northwest to Smithwick, or in Red Shirt, in the Cheyenne River gravels.

 TIP: Did you know that rocks can explode?
 Yes, rocks can explode when heated.
 Check out these rocks in the article below: